The best Newegg Black Friday deals: the PC gaming gear we've found for less

 Newegg is to PC gaming what a Warhammer shop is to miniatures.
 It's our go-to for PC parts, peripherals, and more.
-That's why it's a great place to look out for Black Friday deals, even this early in November as Newegg's Black Friday deals festivities have well and truly begun.
+That's why it's a great place to look out for Black Friday deals, even half way into November, as Newegg's Black Friday deals festivities have well and truly begun.

 - The best Black Friday PC gaming deals are all here.
 Take a look.